abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

       - title: Mid-sized businesses
         price: ''
         details: >
+          Turnover £25m-£500m per year, or around 250 employees.
 We help mid-size businesses create a digital vision appropriate to their size and ambitions, and put actions in place to support their long-term success.
         highlight: false
         actions:
           - label: Our work in mid-sized businesses